Atharva7652005/Atharva7652005/README.md

 - 🌱 I'm exploring **Full Stack Development** with a touch of **AWS**
 - 🧠 Learning never stops: diving into Machine Learning and Deep Learning
 - 💬 Ask me about **Python, JavaScript, Django, or FastAPI**
+- ⚡ Fun fact: I turn coffee into code ☕️→💻
+- 🎯 2024 Goals: Contribute more to Open Source projects

 <br clear="right"/>